Profiting By Integrating Electronic Waste Into The Circular Economy

 To keep an entire product in use for longer, two main options exist:

-These two options both allow for a more circular use of resources, and should lead to products, components and materials being kept at their maximum utility for as long as possible.
+These circular services both allow for a more circular use of resources, and should lead to products, components and materials being kept at their maximum utility for as long as possible.

 Change user perception